How to Choose Skin-Friendly Beauty Products

-- Look for products with the fewest ingredients.
+1. Check the label.
+Look for products with the fewest ingredients.
 This will make a bad reaction less likely.
-It will also reduce the chance for cross-reactions caused by multiple exposures.

-- Do a patch test first.
+2. Do a patch test first.
 Before you start to use a new product, place a small amount on the inside of your elbow and wait 48 to 72 hours.
-If redness, swelling, itching, or burning occurs, don't use that product.
+If you notice no redness, swelling, itching, or burning on that spot, it’s OK for you to use.

+5. Stop and soothe.
 If your skin reacts badly to a beauty product, stop using it immediately.
 You can sometimes use an over-the-counter hydrocortisone cream to help ease inflammation.
-You may, though, need a prescription-strength cream.
+In some cases, you might need a prescription-strength cream.

 1. Irritation.
 Your doctor may call this “irritant contact dermatitis.”
 It’s the most common skin reaction to a beauty product.
-It can result in burning, stinging, itching, and redness in the area where the product is applied.
+It can cause burning, stinging, itching, and redness in the area where you apply the product.

 If your skin is dry or injured, it loses some of its natural protection against irritants.
 This means reactions can be harsher or happen more easily.

-2. Allergic Contact Dermatitis Sensitivity or a true allergy to a specific ingredient in the product causes redness, swelling, itching, or blisters on the skin.
-Fragrances and preservatives are some of the most frequent causes.
+2. Skin allergies (allergic contact dermatitis).
+Sensitivity or a true allergy to a specific ingredient in the product causes redness, swelling, itching, or blisters on the skin.
+Fragrances and preservatives are some of the biggest culprits.

-Even products that say they are "unscented" could contain a masking agent -- essentially, fragrance used to cover up chemical scents.
-Though you may not smell it, it still could be there and cause an allergic reaction.
+Even products that say they're unscented could contain a “masking agent,” which is a fragrance that covers up chemical scents.
+Though you may not smell it, it still could be there and cause an allergic reaction in some people.

-Preservatives are in almost any product that contains water.
+Preservatives are in almost every product that contains water.
 They need to be there, so it doesn’t spoil.
 All of the most common preservatives have been linked to skin allergies.
 But that doesn't mean they cause allergic reactions in everyone.
 They might not bother your skin at all.